Meet the Team

 Professor Vicky Karkou

-Vicky is the Principal Investigator for the Arts for the Blues study and is Director for the Research Centre for Arts and Wellbeing at Edge Hill University.
+Vicky is a co-founder of Arts for the Blues project.
+She is Director for the Research Centre for Arts and Wellbeing at Edge Hill University.
 A lecturer, researcher and psychotherapist, her main research area is around arts psychotherapies and the use of the arts (and improvisation) for health and wellbeing which she explores through a range of qualitative, quantitative and arts-based methodologies.
 She has gained funding from the European Union and from other funding bodies for a number of projects in applied uses of the arts.
 She has completed two Cochrane Systematic Reviews on depression and dementia.

 Vicky is well published in national and international peer-reviewed journals and has published chapters and books.
 See the publications page for more information.

 She acts as the reviewer for a number of different journals including The Arts in Psychotherapy and The American Journal of Dance Therapy.
 She is the co-editor for the international journal Body, Movement and Dance in Psychotherapy.
 She acts as a consultant for different organisations including Crew 2000, a charity offering support to people with addictions, and Spinning Worlds, a voluntary service offering CAMHs services in schools in Liverpool and offers clinical supervision and support.